-- The candidate should maintain an overall GPA of 3.0. - Only a maximum of 8 graduate credit hours can be from another college/university.
+- The candidate should maintain an overall GPA of 3.0 with no course grade below a "B". - Only a maximum of 8 graduate credit hours can be from another college/university.

 Transfer Requirements

 For transfer requirements, the Education Faculty will review possible candidate transfers on a case by case basis.
 Should a transfer be granted, admission requirements must be met.
 Only a maximum of 8 graduate credit hours will be accepted as transfer credit.